Telex in The UK and Teleprinters I Remember

 British Telecom 23B teleprinter

 23B teleprinter Image: Richard Ash, CC BY-SA 2.0 via Wikimedia Commons.
-Image has been cropped by South Coast View.
+The image has been cropped by South Coast View.

 British Telecom Puma Teleprinter

 The Puma was manufactured by Trend Communications.
-I saw a lot of these teleprinters on my temping travels but cannot comment as I never got the chance to have a go on one.
+I saw many of these teleprinters during my temporary travels.
+I cannot comment as I have never had the chance to try one.

 I believe this machine was introduced to the market in the early 1980s, and the machines I saw were always coloured grey.